Hodge classes and the Jacquet-Langlands correspondence: Kudla-Millson theory

 \subsection{Schwartz forms}

-We now recall the Schwartz forms constructed by Kudla--Millson \cite{km1} in the case of trivial coefficients and Funke--Millson \cite{funke-millson} in general.
+We now recall the Schwartz forms constructed by Kudla-Millson \cite{km1} in the case of trivial coefficients and Funke-Millson \cite{funke-millson} in general.
 Let $\ell$ be a non-negative integer.
+Recall that the signature of $V$ is $(p,q)$.
 If $p \ge 1$, then as in \cite[\S 6.2]{funke-millson}, we define

 by

 where the sums run over $\alpha = (\alpha_1, \dots, \alpha_q) \in \{ 1, \dots, p \}^q$ and $\beta = (\beta_1, \dots, \beta_\ell) \in \{ 1, \dots, p \}^\ell$, and

 (Note that we scale the Schwartz form given in \cite[\S 6.2]{funke-millson} by $2^{-\frac{q}{2}}$ and take its image under the projection $V^{\otimes \ell} \otimes \C \rightarrow \sss^\ell V$.)
 Then we define